sourcebots/docs/content/updates/_index.md

 approach.
 The full images are provided in case an update goes wrong or you need to completely wipe your Pi for some reason.

+If no update files are provided, you should update using the [full image](/kit/pi/sd-card).

 Once you have downloaded the file you need, refer to the documentation on [updating your pi](/kit/pi/#updating-your-pi) to apply the update.